 Audit Period: Report Ref.
 Finding Ref.
-No.:

-January 1, 2015 through December 31, No.: 2017-003

-2017 1021033

-Finding Caption:

-The City did not have adequate internal controls over disbursements and credit card activity to safeguard public resources.

-Background:

-The City spends about \$7 million a year or each year is paid through City credit cards.
-In addition, the City donated \$12,000 to loc allows Cities to donate funds to organization al organizations du ring the audit period.
-State law

-approved by the governing body, and if the benefit the City receives in exchange for these funds is clearly identified.

-Status of Corrective Action: (check one)

-□ Fully ⊠ Partially Corrected Corrected □ Not Corrected rected valid ling is considered no longer

-Corrective Action Taken:

-The Administration has taken steps to cut all credit cards and the amount of credit cards distributed.
+No.: January 1, 2015 through December 31, No.: 2017-003 2017 1021033 Finding Caption: The City did not have adequate internal controls over disbursements and credit card activity to safeguard public resources.
+Background: Background: The City spends about \$7 million a year on operating expenditures.
+Of this, at least \$50,000 each year is paid through City credit cards.
+In addition, the City donated \$12,000 to local organizations during the audit period.
+State law allows Cities to donate funds to organizations if these donations are supported, allowable and approved by the governing body, and if the funds is clearly identified. approved by the governing body, and if the benefit the City receives in exchange for these funds is clearly identified.
+Status of Corrective Action: (check one) ☐ Fully ☐ Partially ☐ Not Corrected ☐ Corrected ☐ Not Corrected rected ding is considered no o longer Corrective Action Taken: The Administration has taken steps to cut all credit cards and the amount of credit cards distributed.
 The administration is also cutting all spending and signors on charge accounts outside the use of bank issued credit cards.
 Any purchases will have to be approved and processed through City Hall or the director of the department in charge of the outside accounts.
 All Voyager credit cards for gas have been cancelled and an account has been set up for better tracking of the gas expenditures.
 Audit Period: Report R ef.
-No.: Finding Ref.

-January 1, 2015 through December 31, 201 - No.:

-2017-004

-Finding Caption: •

-The City did not have adequate controls over the allocation of shared costs to restricted funds.
+No.: Find ing Ref.
+January 1, 2015 through December 31, 201 7 1021033 No.: 2017 -004 Finding Caption: The City did not have adequate controls over the allocation of shared costs to restricted funds.